This manual is for Eclector version 0.12.0.

 Like the cl:*read-suppress*

-special variable, this aspect controls
+variable, this aspect controls whether the reader skips over expressions

-whether the reader skips over expressions without detailed parsing.
+without detailed parsing.

 cl:*read-eval*